 The size of the complete shape can be modified by scrolling - analogous to the circle shape.
-The same holds true for the width of the border, i.e. the area with a gradual opacity decay.
+The same holds true for the width of the border, i.e. the area with a gradual opacity decay, which can be changed by scrolling when it is highlighted or by shift+scroll from anywhere within the shape.
 Single nodes as well as path segments can be moved by mouse dragging.
-If a node is selected by clicking on it, a further control point appears - you can move it around to modify the curvature of the line.
+If a node is selected by clicking on it, a further control point appears - you can move it around to modify the curvature of the line and reset to default by right-clicking.
 Dragging one of the control points on the border adjusts the border width just in that part of the shape.